 Since the attacks, the Manitoba Law Society mandated that all Manitoba law firms must invest in mandatory cyber-attack insurance coverage.

 Ransomware Attack: Large Law Firm Recovers from Ransomware Attack

 One of the world’s largest law firms suffered from a ransomware attack in June 2017.

 You might wonder why we chose to include an older attack in this blog post.
 It’s to demonstrate just how much ransom requests have changed.
 Back in 2017, the demand made on the firm was for $300 USD in Bitcoin.
 By 2020, the average ransom demand reached $84,000 USD.

 The IT teams quickly identified the Petya attack and prevented its spread across the system.
-By working with third party forensic investigators and relevant authorities, the firm gradually recovered its data and systems.
-In July of 2020, the firm indicated they had no evidence that client stolen, nor was there a breach of confidential data.
+By working with third-party forensic investigators and relevant authorities, the firm gradually recovered its data and systems.
+In July of 2020, the firm indicated they had no evidence that client-data was stolen, nor was there a breach of confidential data.

 Ransomware Attack: Entertainment Firm Hacked

 A jaw-dropping $20 million ransom payment was requested when entertainment law firm Grubman Shire Meiselas & Sacks was attacked in 2020.

 The incident resulted in the theft of almost 800 gigabytes of data, including private correspondence and documents related to musicians, actors and TV personalities, sports stars, and media and entertainment companies.
 Attack group “REvil” threatened to gradually release batches of the stolen data.

 At last report, the firm was not negotiating with the attackers, while the FBI conducted an investigation into the matter.